alindeman/upgradingtorails4/text/08_action_controller_and_action_view.markdown

 #### Non-Scalar Values

-**strong_parameters** requires special syntax to permit non-scalar values such an array or hash.
+**strong_parameters** requires special syntax to permit non-scalar values such as an array or hash.

 Consider a system where users have interests such as "programming" or "rugby."
 A user may have many interests: